Charismatic Movement and Scottish Baptists (2022)

 THE SPREADING FIRE

-The report centred around Brian Casebow, minister of the parish church of St Margaret’s in Netherton, Motherwell, who, while praying one Sunday night, suddenly found himself praying in tongues.
 As news of the happening spread, special meetings for prayer and for healing were held, and Casebow was invited to speak at the Local Lanarkshire Baptist association fraternal.
 Following this, he was soon requesting the use of local Baptist churches for baptisms by total immersion.
-A fuller account can be found in McBain’s book, Fire Over The Waters.
-Baptists were understandably concerned that an ‘outsider’ was making far greater use of Baptist church tanks than they were!
+[A fuller account can be found in McBain’s book, Fire Over The Waters.]
+Baptists were understandably concerned that an ‘outsider’ was making far greater use of Baptist church baptismal tanks than they were!
 The fire was lit.

 McBain said that “It is true to say that Motherwell became a focus for charismatic activity”, and several American visitors came to Motherwell in the course of their visits.
 Word spread, the fire spread, and the charismatic movement was beginning its journey across Scotland.
 Central Scotland saw considerable growth in the charismatic movement, though developments elsewhere in Scotland were slower.
 Nevertheless, what had been set in motion in Lanarkshire would touch the nation.

-“The greatest single influence on doctrine, practice and behaviour in Scottish Baptist churches over the last decade [70s] or so, however, has been the charismatic renewal movement, particularly with its impact on public worship,” said Balfour.
+Balfour stated that “The greatest single influence on doctrine, practice and behaviour in Scottish Baptist churches over the last decade [70s] or so, however, has been the charismatic renewal movement, particularly with its impact on public worship.”
 There are very few Scottish Baptist churches whose forms of worship have not been affected by the charismatic movement, whether they were aware of it or not.

 Surely the non-denomination did indeed become a denomination that, while charismatic, was in grave danger of becoming a sect that was governed by teams of elders who acted with authority but without reference to the church membership itself, who in turn submitted to apostolic leaders outside the church that gave oversight to the leaders and the fellowship.
 That many Baptist churches adopted house groups as a normal part of church life only ensured that “the challenge of restorationism has remained a far stronger threat to the vitality of the Baptist Union than the message of renewal ever was” according to McBain.

-In all of this, it was difficult to tell exactly where the charismatic movement began and ended.
-If, indeed, it has actually ended.
-Were some of these things part of the charismatic movement, on the fringes of it, or simply working alongside it?
-In any event the fire spread across Scottish Baptist churches, and many responded by stocking up on fire extinguishers.
-Were all these things merely brief manifestations of emotion or lasting works of God?
+In all of this, it was difficult to tell exactly where the charismatic movement began and ended; if, indeed, it has actually ended.
+Were some of these things a real part of the charismatic movement, or on the fringes of it, or simply working alongside it?
+In any event the fire spread across Scottish Baptist churches, and many church leaders responded by stocking up on fire extinguishers.
+Were all these things merely brief manifestations of emotion or lasting works of YHWH?
 How was the charismatic movement to be seen, understood, and received?
 Ultimately, how is it to be remembered in Christian history?